StereoSpike: Depth Learning with a Spiking Neural Network: Related Work

-Another inspiration for our work has been the task of large-scale optical flow regression from neuromorphic data, which is very similar to depth reconstruction because it is also based on a large-scale image regression task with the same dataset.
-Similarly, large-scale optical flow regression from neuromorphic data has been an active area of research over the past few years, and has seen the emergence of methods with growing hardware-friendliness.
+Another inspiration for our work has been the task of optical flow regression from neuromorphic data, which is similar to depth reconstruction because it is also a large-scale image regression task.
+Despite this similarity, it inspired lighter and hardware-friendly approaches, closer to the philosophy of SNNs, but still no fully spiking --to the strict sense-- models have been proposed for this purpose.
 EV-FlowNet \cite{EVflownet}, arguably considered as the precursor of encoder-decoder models for optical flow reconstruction from event data, consisted in a feedforward analog encoder-decoder architecture.
-As a direct sequel, the hybrid model Spike-FlowNet \cite{spikeflownet} made the effort of using spiking neurons in the encoder of a similar backbone, while maintaining the same levels of performances.
-On one hand, in this approach, spiking neurons were shown to be able of encoding abilities close to analog ones and at a reduced computational cost.
+As a direct sequel, the hybrid model Spike-FlowNet \cite{spikeflownet} used spiking neurons in the encoder of a similar backbone, while maintaining the same levels of performances.
+In this approach, spiking neurons were shown to be able of encoding abilities close to analog ones and with a reduced computational cost.
 On the other hand, authors kept the remaining part of their network analog, to counteract the lack of expressivity in SNNs.
-More recently, the model proposed in \cite{paredesvalles2021selfsupervised} showed very good performances but it cannot be considered as a fully spiking network because real-value intermediate predictions of the outputs were reinjected within the network and mixed with binary spike tensors.
+More recently, the model proposed in \cite{paredesvalles2021selfsupervised} showed very good performances but it cannot be considered as a fully spiking network because real-valued intermediate predictions of the outputs were reinjected within the network and mixed with binary spike tensors.
 In addition, they upsampled low-scale representations with the bilinear upsampling method, which breaks the binary spike constraint necessary for an implementation on neuromorphic hardware.
 Nevertheless, it is the first success in a large-scale regression task with a network that is spiking for its vast majority.

-So far, SNNs have been used for classification tasks like image recognition \cite{Fang2021}, object detection \cite{REDprophesee}, or motion segmentation \cite{spikeMS}.
+So far, SNNs have been used for classification tasks like image recognition \cite{Fang2021,fang2021deep}, object detection \cite{Kim_Park_Na_Yoon_2020,Cordone2022}, or motion segmentation \cite{spikeMS}.
 Only a few works employed them for regression tasks.
 A notable exception is \cite{angularSNN}, but they only regressed 3 variables, while we propose here to regress the values of $260\times346=89960$ pixels.